 Start the local Angular development server with:

-.
-Open that URL in your browser to view the creative editor in action.
+npm run startBy default, the Angular application runs locally at http://localhost:4200/.
+Open this URL in your browser to see the creative editor in action.

 ❌ Error: Could not find the '@angular-devkit/build-angular:dev-server' builder's node package.